koverton/solace-monitoring-extension/README.md

 ## Next Steps / TODO Items

 1. Fix redundancy status for hardware queries (as of 8.2.0)
-2. Add bridge statistics / status
+2. Add more statistics to all entities; current version emphasizes status checks
 3. More backwards compatibility schemas
 4. Better calculation to match parsing schema version to the version presented by the router
-5. When too many schemas need to be supported, load only the required libs dynamically via child classloaders
+5. When many schemas need to be supported, should load only the servers' required libs dynamically via child classloaders